sebscholl/knowledge-git-sync/athenaeum/career/GAME metrics framework.md

 **Evaluating Goals**
 - Is the metric correlating to business or user success?
 - Are your users happier when your metrics are positive?

-## Design Thinking
-This category is about demonstrating user empathy, product visioning, and design sensibilities.
-Try mentioning tradeoffs of approaches.

-**Questions**
-- How would you improve new merchant sign-ups?
-- If you were to build the next tool to help our merchants succeed, what woud it be?
-- How will you design better support for friendly returns processes to ultimately make merchants more successful?

-## Technical
-Show you're technical.
-Over-index on understanding software and system design.

-**Questions**
-- What data points would you use to define a product recommendation engine?
-- What are some concerns with ingesting data from a 3rd party source?

-## Team Work
-Show that you can work cross-functionally and on a team.

-**Questions**
-- What would you do if you and another PM had string opposing opinions?
-- How do you work with developers and designers?

-You can use stories to respond to these answers.
-Just like in your Amazon interviews.
-However, instead of highlighting the leadership principles, Shopify is indexing for:

-1. Impact - do you leave a big impact on others around you?
-2. Trust - can you communicate?
-3. Engagement - do you invest in work and life?
-4. Self-awareness - do I know my strength and weaknesses?
-5. Readiness - are you qualified?